 Not only should every page on your website have its own unique title tag, you should also look at the title tags for other website pages competing for the click in the Search Result.
 Make sure that your title tag says something different and unique.
 What makes your title tag stand out from the rest?

 Being different is what will you get the visitor click.

 11. Remember, your title tags will also appear on social networks.

 When an article is shared on social networks, the title tag is often displayed.
 This provides readers with an opportunity to quickly grasp the content.

-Do your title tags need revitalization?
-1st on the List improves title tag clarity through keyword research and title tag strategies developed through years of experience.
-Call us today at 1-888-262-6687.
+Title tags have always been a key element of a sound SEO strategy no matter the size of a website and they aren’t going anywhere soon.
+At 1st on the List, our team of SEO Experts improve title tag clarity through keyword research and title tag strategies developed through years of experience.
+To learn more, call us today at 1-888-262-6687.

 If you are just starting out with website optimization, you might find our post SEO for Beginners – 9 Tips very helpful.
 You may also want to check out our 15 SEO Tips for Blogging if you are looking for more tips on title tags and general blogging best practices.